 Kerry Greenstein

-Kerry joined Sweet Briar in February 2021.
+Kerry joined Sweet Briar in February 2021 as dean of student life.
 Prior to Sweet Briar, Kerry served as the dean of student affairs at Beacon College.
 In that role, he was responsible for the oversight and management of housing and residence life, student activities, counseling, health services, safety, fitness and recreation, transportation and overall student advocacy.
 At Sweet Briar, he utilizes his passion for leadership development to engage students in student life, and in conjunction with the student life team provide students a full co-curricular experience.
 Kerry holds a B.A. in communications from Rider University, a M.Ed. in student affairs practice in higher education from the University of Delaware, and an Ed.D. in educational administration from Georgia Southern University.

 Kathleen Placidi